lyc102/ifem/docs/_mesh/sc.md

 ## Indexing

 The indexing refers to the numbering of simplexes, e.g., which edge is numbered as the first one.
 Each simplex in the simplicial complex has a unique index which is called the global index.
-In one triangle, the three vertices and three edges have their local index from 1:3.
+Inside one triangle, the three vertices and three edges have their local index  `1:3`.

 In the assembling procedure of finite element methods, an element-wise matrix using the local index is firstly computed and then assembled to get a